neurobazaar/csc435-grpc-tutorial/README.md

 sudo apt install protobuf-compiler libprotobuf-dev protobuf-compiler-grpc libgrpc++-dev
 ```

 To run the Java programs you will need to have Java 1.7.x and Maven 3.6.x installed on your systems.
-You will also need to install the JeroMQ (Java ZeroMQ) library and development jar.
-On Ubuntu 22.04 you can install Java, Maven and JeroMQ using the following commands:
+On Ubuntu 22.04 you can install Java and Maven using the following commands:

 ```
-sudo apt install openjdk-17-jdk maven libjeromq-java
+sudo apt install openjdk-17-jdk maven

 ```